Viascom/service-result/README.md

 # service-result
 [![Build Status](https://travis-ci.org/Viascom/service-result.svg?branch=develop)](https://travis-ci.org/Viascom/service-result)
+___

 ## What is service-result

 Service result is a structural pattern for RESTful Web Services.
 This pattern provides a type safe and well structured response format.
-The surplus value is that you alway will get a service-result regardless of whether the response is successful, failed, expected or an error.
+The surplus value is that you will always get a service-result regardless of whether the response is successful, failed, expected or an error.
 This is an example for a service-result:

 ```
 {